World tour of Ulysses S. Grant: Egypt and Palestine

 The Grants spent Christmas 1877 aboard the warship Vandalia, docked in Palermo, Italy.
 The ship served to emphasize Grant's political importance while he was representing the United States, which was still emerging as a world power.

-After cruising the Mediterranean, the Grants took a winter sojourn through Egypt and the Holy Land arriving in Alexandria on January 5, 1878.
+After cruising the Mediterranean, the Grants took a winter sojourn through Egypt and Ottoman Palestine (Holy Land) arriving in Alexandria on January 5, 1878.
 The Khedive of Egypt, Ismail the Magnificent, allowed Grant to stay at his palace and provided a steamship to travel up the Nile River.
-During his journey up the Nile he visited the towering minarets of Cairo and the ruins of the Karnak Temple complex in Thebes, the ancient Egyptian city.
+He was accompanied by the American consul general to Egypt, Elbert E. Farman, who later wrote a book, Along the Nile with General Grant, about the trip.
+During the journey up the Nile Grant visited the towering minarets of Cairo and the ruins of the Karnak Temple complex in Thebes, the ancient Egyptian city.
 Egyptian villagers welcomed Grant as "the King of America".
 Grant's energy seemed to be endless as he explored the ancient tombs and temples.
 He said that his weeks traveling up the Nile were "among the happiest in my life".
 Grant, however, was critical of the filthy condition of Alexandria's poor and noted an innate "ugliness, slovenliness, filth and indolence".

-Grant re-boarded the Vandalia at Port Said and voyaged to the Holy Land becoming the first U.S. president to visit Jerusalem in February 1878.
+Grant re-boarded the Vandalia at Port Said and voyaged to Palestine becoming the first U.S. president to visit Jerusalem in February 1878.
 According to Grant, the tour proved to be a "very unpleasant one".
 Jerusalem, during this time, was ruled by the Turkish Ottoman Empire, was run down and in poor condition, populated by 20,000 people, half of whose citizens were Jewish.
 Six inches of snow that covered the poorly conditioned streets did not help the travelers' impressions of the city.
 Grant met with a delegation of American Jews who distributed relief to other suffering Jews in the Holy Land, where Grant promised to relate their message and appeal for help to Jewish leaders in the United States.
 While visiting the various religious sites, Julia at times was emotionally overcome with religious and spiritual sentiments, dropping to her knees in prayer in one instance, while Grant remained mostly reserved with any such expression.
-Grant was unimpressed by Jerusalem's holy relics and agreed with Twain's assessment, regarding them as "side-shows" and "unseemly impostures".
+Grant was unimpressed by Jerusalem's holy relics and agreed with Mark Twain's assessment, regarding them as "side-shows" and "unseemly impostures".